Aliases for STOML2 Gene

 GeneCards Summary for STOML2 Gene

 STOML2 (Stomatin (EPB72)-Like 2) is a Protein Coding gene.
-Diseases associated with STOML2 include acromesomelic dysplasia.
+Diseases associated with STOML2 include acromesomelic dysplasia and multiple myeloma.
 GO annotations related to this gene include receptor binding and cardiolipin binding.
 An important paralog of this gene is STOML3.

 UniProtKB/Swiss-Prot for STOML2 Gene